 Camp Spofford is known for its great food.
 If you have special needs, contact our food service director in advance.

-Family Camp registration begins in the first business day in November via phone only at 603-363-4788 ext.
+Family Camp registration begins on the first business day in November via phone only at 603-363-4788 ext.
 21. Any time thereafter, you can also email the camp office regarding any reservation inquiries.
 Returning camp guests have an opportunity to put down a deposit on the same accommodation for the same week for the summer following their visit.
 This offer stands until the last business day in October.
 New reservations will NOT be taken prior to the first business day in November.

 Camp Spofford provides plenty of opportunity to spend time with your family, as well as offering age-specific programs for kids and a wide array of activities for adults.
+The specific programs are:

 Youth Camp – Children in the age group that runs concurrent with your Family Camp Week may opt to join the Youth Camp Program as either overnight campers or Family Day Campers.